 What is a Call Option?
 Call options are financial contracts that give the option buyer the right, but not the obligation, to buy a stock, bond, commodity, or other asset or instrument at a specified price within a specific time period.
 The stock, bond, or commodity is called the underlying asset.
 A call buyer profits when the underlying asset increases in price.
 A call option may be contrasted with a put option, which gives the holder the right to sell the underlying asset at a specified price on or before expiration.
-Interested in learning more?
 Related articles What is a Call Spread?
 What is Carry?
 What is a Gamma Profile?
 What is a Condor?
-What is At The Money Options?
+What is Implied Skew?